 Vi or vim is a text editor for Linux and Unix-like operating systems.
 It can be used to edit all kinds of plain text files.
-It is especially useful for editing programs or system configuration files located in /etc/ or /usr/local/etc/ directories.
+It is especially useful for editing programs, scrpits or system configuration files located in /etc/ or /usr/local/etc/ directories.
 The basic syntax is as follows to open a file using vim:

-First, you need to switch to command mode.
-This can be done by hitting the [Escape] key.
+- First, you need to switch to command mode.
+This can be done by hitting the Esc key.
 Next, you can type the following commands:

-How to exit vim editor in terminal?
+How to exit vim editor in terminal (method #1)

 Related media (Video) – Exit from the vim/vi text editor command